Protecting your business

 Prepare your business

 Follow the guidance provided by PACEY to ensure you prioritise the health and safety of your children and staff as well as following government's guidance for employers, educational settings (England) and educational settings (Wales).
+Cwlwm have published a factsheet to support settings in Wales around Temporary or Emergency Closure of a Childcare or Play setting.

 Review your business continuity plan and check that it is up to date.
 Think about the following: